 What to eat in Rome

 You probably already know, but eating in Rome (and in Italy in general) is an experience in itself.
 The food is succulent almost everywhere!
 Want to eat like a local?
-Unfortunately I cannot share with you good restaurants because wherever you go, the food is great.
-Moreover there are always new restaurants opening and others closing!
-But I can give you dishes you have to try!
+Here are the best restaurants in Rome!
+And here are dishes you have to try!
 You’ll know what to eat in Rome!

 - Pastas of course!
 Try the carbonara, the cacio e pepe (pecorino romano cheese and black pepper), and the bucatini all’amatriciana (tomato, guanciale (cured pork cheek) and pecorino romano cheese with onions, pepper and olive oil).

 - The pizzas too!
 I cannot give advice regarding pizzas, but try a pizza alla romana (very thin base with tomato sauce, mozzarella, anchovy, olive oil and oregano)

 - Suppli alla romana.
 Those are rice croquettes stuffed with mozzarella and bolognese sauce.
 You eat them as a snack or as an appetizer.